sachitras/jsonsearchapp/README.md

 # Viewing the source files

-For better readabilty, use Python editor.
-Editor used for developement was Atom.
+For better readability, use Python editor.
+Editor used for development was Atom.